northsea-sec/glass-proxy/docs/origin-contribution-and-external-context.md

 ## Glass-specific contribution

-The defensible contribution is not that Glass invented every underlying idea of external memory, compaction, caching, or observability.
-It is the longitudinal engineering combination and the evidence trail produced while operating coding-agent sessions:
+The defensible contribution is the longitudinal engineering combination and the evidence trail produced while operating coding-agent sessions:

 - proxy-owned canonical conversation state;
 - explicit separation of system, tools, and message cache-sensitive planes;